KooiInc/PureHelpers/README.md

 **It** checks a postal (aka zip-) code [`postcodeStringCandidate`] to be valid vis a vis [`postalCodeFormat`]

-Postal code should consist of numbers and or alphanumeric characters (like `"123 ZX"`)
+Postal code should consist of numbers and/or alphanumeric characters (like `"123 ZX"`)

 [`postcodeStringCandidate`] can contain spaces or hyphens.